 Many projects start in a hurry because of time and budget constraints -- particularly those that hire external consultants and contractors.
 Initial analysis is followed quickly by development.
 No time is set aside for establishing the proper application structure by exploring proven architectures, practices, tools, platforms, etc.

 I also found that most organizations don't share prior experiences and best practices between departments and projects; all is lost once a project completes.
 Each new project essentially starts from scratch requiring work that has been done before.

 Projects that do not take advantage of existing experiences, patterns, best practices, templates, and proven architectures require a lot of extra work and are at far greater risk of failure.
 These are the problem signs: initially some early deadlines are missed due to increased complexity, but over time things get worse and worse, up to a point where the application becomes unworkable and developers are unproductive and super stressed.
 Not surprisingly, many of these projects end up getting cancelled or just flat out fail.

 On some occasions I would be asked to come in and assess a project in trouble.
-Upon evaluation I found that from the very start there had been a lack of structure, architectural guidance, and direction, essentially setting the project onto a path of extra work, missed deadlines, and ultimately failure.
+Upon evaluation I found that from the very start there had been a lack of structure, architectural guidance, and direction, essentially setting the project onto a path of complexity, extra work, missed deadlines, and ultimately failure.

-As my briefcase matured, it provided a solid structure and foundation to numerous projects, all of which got off to a great start and were all successful.
-As a .NET architect and consultant, my clients benefited greatly from this valuable collection of proven patterns, practices, and architectures.
+As my briefcase matured, it provided a solid foundation to numerous projects, all of which got off to a great start and were completed on time and often below budget (because fewer resources were required).